 FREE for members

-This member-exclusive series is free for Albright-Knox members.
+This series is FREE for Albright-Knox members.
 Register online using the links below.
-Please register for each of the two lectures individually if you would like to attend the entire series.
-You will receive an email reminder the day of the lecture with directions for joining the webinar.
-Please contact email@example.com with any questions or for assistance.
-If you are not a current member and you would like to attend, we invite you to join or renew now.
+Please register for each of the four lectures individually if you would like to attend the entire series.
+You will receive an email reminder the day of the lecture with directions for joining the webinar and submitting questions.
+Please contact firstname.lastname@example.org with any questions or for assistance.